ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 What is the best forex broker in the U.S.?

-IG is the best forex broker in the U.S. in 2024.
-In addition to being regulated by the CFTC and a member of the NFA, IG is publicly traded, well-capitalized, and holds more regulatory licenses around the world than any of the 60+ forex brokers we review on ForexBrokers.com.
-Simply put, IG is a well-regulated and highly trusted forex broker.
+tastyfx is my pick for the best forex broker in the U.S. in 2024. tastyfx is IG's brand for US forex traders.
+This means that tastyfx clients gain access to the award-winning trading experience that earned IG our #1 Overall Broker award in 2024.
+Though the name and logo have changed, the core business remains the same; existing U.S. clients at IG will experience a seamless transition when logging into their tastyfx account.
+In addition to being regulated by the CFTC and a member of the NFA, tastyfx's parent company is publicly traded, well-capitalized, and holds more regulatory licenses around the world than any of the 60+ forex brokers we review on ForexBrokers.com.

-Check out a gallery of screenshots from IG's web trading platforms, taken by our research team during our product testing.
+Check out a gallery of screenshots from tastyfx's trading platforms, taken during our product testing.

-IG offers a wide range of asset classes beyond forex trading, and consistently ranks at the top of nearly all of the categories we factor into our forex broker reviews.
-Read our full-length review of IG to learn why we consider IG to be the top choice for U.S. forex traders.
+tastyfx offers a wide range of asset classes beyond forex trading, and consistently ranks at the top of nearly all of the categories we factor into our forex broker reviews.
+Read my tastyfx review to learn why we consider it to be the top choice for U.S. forex traders.

 Which U.S. forex broker has the best mobile trading app?

-When it comes to U.S.-regulated forex brokers, the best mobile trading app in 2024 is offered by IG.
-A range of powerful design innovations and trading tools set IG’s proprietary mobile app apart, such as trading signals (for U.S. traders who are interested in social copy trading), seamlessly integrated research, and a sophisticated order entry dialogue that makes managing trades a breeze.
-IG’s mobile app also features the most advanced charting I’ve ever used on a mobile device.
+When it comes to U.S.-regulated forex brokers, the best mobile trading app in 2024 is offered by tastyfx.
+Designed by IG, tastyfx' parent company, the wide range of powerful design innovations and trading tools continue to set tastyfx’s proprietary mobile app apart, such as trading signals (for U.S. traders who are interested in social copy trading), seamlessly integrated research, and a sophisticated order entry dialogue that makes managing trades a breeze.
+The mobile app also features the most advanced charting I’ve ever used on a mobile device.

-Check out a gallery of screenshots from IG's mobile trading apps, taken by our research team during our product testing.
+Check out a gallery of screenshots from tastyfx's mobile trading apps, taken by our research team during our product testing.

-In addition to its flagship mobile trading app, IG offers its standalone IG Academy app that features dedicated educational resources for beginners.
-To round out its mobile trading app offering, IG also offers the popular MetaTrader 4 (MT4) app (check out our full guide to MetaTrader).
+To round out its mobile trading app offering, tastyfx also offers the popular MetaTrader 4 (MT4) app (check out our full guide to MetaTrader).

 smartphoneForex trading on the go?